 Data Processing Agreement

-Your company needs to sign a Data Processing Agreement with us before May 25, 2018.
-If you have not received this yet, drop us a line in the chat bubble or send an email to email@example.com.
+Your company needs to have a Data Processing Agreement with us.
 The Data Processing Agreement describes how we process personal information as data processors, and how our relation with you (the data controllers) are.

 What is considered personal information?